Estimate Time5 min

 Momentum is one of the primary reasons why some investors give credence to calendar-based chart trends like the January barometer.
 The thought process here is that a bullish (or bearish) start will set the market in that direction for the rest of the year.

 Based solely on the past performance of the US market, an up January has generally been bullish for stocks.
-Moreover, the January barometer has held true roughly 75% of the time since 1945 when January experienced market gains.
+Since the end of WWII, when the S&P 500 has been positive during January, stocks have finished up 86% of the time for the full year (with an average gain of 16.2% during those years).
+Of course, stocks have finished up 71% of the time looking at all years since 1945 (with an average gain of 9.2%).
 Notable exceptions followed extended periods of market growth.
-Conversely, a down January has not been a reliable predictor of an overall weak year.
+Meanwhile, if the S&P 500 posts a negative January, that has led to a 1.7% average annual loss (although a down January has not been a relatively reliable predictor of an overall weak year).

 First 5 days

-In addition to the January barometer, some investors who like calendar trends place particular emphasis on the first 5 trading days of January as an indicator of where the market is headed for the full year.
+In addition to the January barometer, some investors who like calendar trends look at the first 5 trading days of January as an indicator of where the market is headed for the full year.
+During the first 5 trading days of this year, stocks barely edged higher.

 Investing implications